 These are just a few of the techniques used in successful sleep training.
 A constant found through all steps of the training process is making sure you are consistent.
 Lack of consistency easy can disrupt weeks of successful training.

 Getting your baby to sleep night after night is not easy.
 But it is possible!
-As a registered nurse and Baby Sleep Consultant, I would be glad to help your little one fall asleep quickly and stay asleep through the night.
+As a Registered Nurse and Baby Sleep Consultant, I would be glad to help your little one fall asleep quickly and stay asleep through the night.

-For more help and information on infant sleep training and getting your baby to sleep well, please have a look at my Personal Consultation Packages.
+For more help and information on infant sleep training and getting your baby to sleep well, please have a look at my One-on-One Consultation Packages.
 A good night’s rest for you and your baby is closer than you think.
 Good luck and happy sleep training!